jxnwrxght/Multi-Agent-Customer-Intake-Revenue-Prioritization-Platform/README.md

 *Concept visualization of a multi-agent workflow where specialized AI agents collaborate to process, evaluate, prioritize, and route inbound customer inquiries.*

-The image above represents the four specialized AI agents that process each customer inquiry:

-1. Intake Agent — structures incoming requests
-2. Qualification Agent — validates lead quality
-3. Priority Scoring Agent — determines urgency and business impact
-4. Routing Agent — recommends the next action

-Each agent is responsible for a specific stage of the workflow and passes information to the next agent until a final routing decision is produced.

 ---

 ## Project Overview